tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 angsd -glf10_text $DIR/output/calmas_region.glf.gz -nInd 40 -fai $CICHREF.fai \
 -doSaf 1 -fold 1 -anc $CICHREF -out $DIR/output/calmas_region_folded

 # note: angsd v.
-0.935 has a folding issue here, so we'll use angsd 0.921 at this step
+0.935 restricts folding to the -realSFS step and outputs 2n+1 counts
+# with the final n being zero.
+We'll use a previous version (0.921)
+# installed on the server which actually outputs only n+1 values.
+Just noting this
+# so that you're aware tht calling 'angsd' instead of '$ANGSD' is not an error
 ```
 This produces 3 files: a binary *.saf file which contains the log-scaled allele frequency likelihoods at all sites, it's associated *.saf.idx index file,
 and a binary *.pos file containing which sites are contained in the .saf file.
 You can have a look at the allele frequency likelihoods using